 5. Sophisticated Black

-It symbolises elegance and sophistication.
+It symbolizes elegance and sophistication.
 Think iPhone.
 It’s a colour that is equally preferred by men and women.
 This is why several iconic automobile brands endorse black.
-It denotes style, vigour, luxury, and sophistication.
+It denotes style, vigor, luxury, and sophistication.

 6. Cheerful Yellow and Inviting Orange

 Did you know that 85% of customers make their final decisions based on colour?
 Isn’t that a bit scary?
 Here are a few expert tips to help you nail it right.

 #1: Understand the relationship between colours and emotions

 Different colours trigger different emotions.
 The key here is to make yourself familiar with the palette of emotions and their associated colours.
 Once you get the basics right, it becomes easy to proceed forward.
 Also, geographical locations matter a lot.
 For instance, red is considered good luck in China while it’s associated with mourning in South Africa.
 So, consider the geographical reach of your brand when choosing colours.

 #2: Don’t fail to factor in the traits of your customer demographic

 Ask yourself these questions: